Learn to Play Keyboard Instrument Music Fast!

 Learn why it's important to use all the fingers on your hand, and the best way to work out correct hand position.

-Watch demos of the practice tunes.
+Watch demos of the practice tune with animated piano keyboard.

 Learn about notes values longer than the crotchet (quarter note).
 The minim (half note) is twice as long, and the semibreve (whole note) is four times as long.
 Learn how to count out each note as you play.